The Protecting Vulnerable Groups (PVG) scheme

 You can be barred from working with 1 of the vulnerable groups but not the other.

-If you’re on a list, then you’re not eligible for PVG scheme membership for that type of work.
-If you were a PVG scheme member before being listed, your membership will end for that type of work.
+If you’re on a list, then you’re not eligible for PVG scheme membership for that type of role.
+If you were a PVG scheme member before being listed, your membership will end for that type of role.

-It is a criminal offence to do regulated work with the vulnerable groups you’re listed for.
+It is a criminal offence to work in a regulated role with the vulnerable groups you’re listed for.

 If you're barred elsewhere in the UK